 Who Is Liable in an Uber Accident?

 After you’ve taken care of your immediate needs and have gathered the relevant information, you will want to know who was responsible for your incurred costs.
-Unfortunately, some of these cases can be complex.
+Unfortunately, as rideshare lawyers, we can tell you, some of these cases can be very complex.

 In most cases, the driver of your Uber or Lyft in Fishers will be primarily responsible.
 However, you may be able to pursue the ride-share company, especially if the driver was reckless or negligent in any way.